 - "Impossible Princess" and "Try Out" in Lost in the Grooves: Scram's Capricious Guide to the Music You Missed, Kim Cooper and David Smay, eds.
 (Routledge)

 - "Merry Melodies: Cartoon Music’s Contemporary Resurgence" in The Cartoon Music Book, Daniel Goldmark and Yuval Taylor, eds.
 (A Cappella Books)

 - 130 entries in The Rolling Stone Encyclopedia of Rock & Roll, Holly George-Warren and Patricia Romanowski, eds.
 (Simon & Schuster)

 - “Wir wollen unseren Techno-Papp” in Lips.
 Tits.
 Hips.
 Power?
 Popkultur und Feminismus, Anette Baldauf and Katharina Weingarten, eds.
 (Folio, Vienna, Austria)

 - Six entries in European Immigrant Women in the United States from the American Revolution to the Present, Judy Barrett Litoff and Judith McDonnell, eds.
 (Garland)

-- Media appearances: regular appearances on WNYC; NPR’s All Things Considered; WCBS; BBC; France Inter, France Musique (French public radio); RTL (France); co-producer, 2008 election night on francophone channel TV5 Monde
+- WNYC; NPR’s All Things Considered; WCBS; BBC; France Inter, France Musique (French public radios); RTL (France); co-producer, 2008 election night on francophone channel TV5 Monde.

 - M.A. in history, Rutgers University, New Brunswick, N.J.